yeungda/tourist/README.markdown

 # Journey Man

+# What?

+Journey Man is an experiment.
+It is trying to prove whether journeys can be used to help solve some of the issues we have in scaling testing suites.

+Here is some speculation about why this might be interesting

+## Intention
+When I want to plan a journey, I can now ask a computer how to get from A to B and it will work out all the details for me.
+My intention is important, the details are not.
+Journey Planner allows you to describe your intention and it will resolve a path through the system that it can execute.
+So you probably won't have to to write a big procedure for each scenario you have.

+## Test Coverage
+Building a map of the system's states will allow us to visualise coverage in a graph.
+You will be able to see what states are still not visited.

+## Reduce Waste
+A single journey could cover a large number of states in the system.
+This is quite different from the approach of writing a lot of tests that test a single concern.
+Each of these tests probably repeats a large number of steps, such as loggin in, setting up data, etc.

+## Exploring
+An interactive mode could allow someone to navigate a system.

+## Recording Data
+What if we just wrote down what we saw and checked it later?
+If something went wrong, we would probably have more data to work with so it would be easier to tell what went wrong.

 # Why?

 Test frameworks that focus on acceptance testing often repeat the same steps over and over again.
 Isn't once enough?
 I'm tired of slow, inefficient testing suites that look a lot like unit tests at a functional level.